Hypergeometric Functions over Finite Fields: Translation of Some Classical Results

 The next result corresponds to the classical equation \eqref{eq:z->1/z} in \S \ref{ss:Kummer}. \begin{Corollary} Suppose $A,B\neq \eps$, and $A, B\neq C$.
 If $\l\neq 0$, we have

-\end{Corollary} Note that the appearance of a factor of 2 on the left hand side corresponds to the fact that the right hand sides are the traces of 4-dimensional Galois representations at Frobenius elements. \begin{proof} Using Propositions \ref{prop: Greene's independent solutions} and \ref{prop: commute and conjugation}, we obtain that if $\l\neq 0$,
+\end{Corollary} Note that the appearance of a factor of 2 on the left hand sides corresponds to the fact that the right hand sides are the traces of 4-dimensional Galois representations at Frobenius elements. \begin{proof} Using Proposition \ref{prop: commute and conjugation} part (1) and then Proposition \ref{prop: Greene's independent solutions} part (2) we obtain that if $\l\neq 0$,

 Combining this with the result obtained by using the second part of Proposition \ref{prop: Greene's independent solutions} directly, we get the desired relations. \end{proof}